David Linaker

 Celebrancy

-I work as a celebrant at moments when life changes shape — at weddings, funerals, and times of transition that ask for care, clarity, and respect.
+I use my long experience as a celebrant, marking those moments when life changes shape — at weddings, funerals, and times of transition that ask for care, clarity, and respect.

-This work is not about performance or personality.
-It is about listening closely, holding complexity, and finding words that honour what matters without exaggeration or harm.
+This work is not about performance or personality, but about listening closely, holding complexity, and finding words that honour what matters without exaggeration or harm.

-Families often come to me when they want something thoughtful, grounded, and human — a ceremony that feels true rather than formulaic.
+As a result, couples and families often come to me when they want something thoughtful, grounded, and human; a ceremony that feels true rather than formulaic.

 Funerals